Best literacy home schooling resources

 Home Time, BookTrust’s new digital hub to keep children entertained, reading and inspired from home, is packed with free books, videos, games, recipes, competitions and quizzes created by leading authors and illustrators including Waterstones Children’s Laureate Cressida Cowell.
 Every day, Cressida reads a chapter of her best-seller How to Train Your Dragon from her writing shed at the bottom of her garden.

 'I began writing about Vikings and dragons when I was nine years old, feeling bored on my summer holiday with seemingly nothing to do,' says Cressida.
 'Every child out there will have fantastic ideas which could one day be the next How to Train Your Dragon.
-There is a world of creativity and imagination to discover from home that will bring inspiration over the coming weeks.
-Books, reading and creativity are magic, and we need magic more than ever during this unsettling time.'
+There is a world of creativity and imagination to discover from home that will bring inspiration over the coming weeks."

 Best for author masterclasses